 Our partner Namati, which supports a global network of local legal empowerment groups, is also leading discussions on the kind of indicators that might be used, in effect, to “measure justice” and to establish the kind of comparable national targets used by the original MDGs.
 We could measure the number of people who have access to reliable, affordable legal information, should they need it.
 Or reduce to zero the number of individuals who lack a basic legal identity document which would give them access to government services.

-- In Ukraine, we helped develop a system that sends law students to rural areas to assist people negotiating the country’s bureaucracy.
+- In Ukraine, we support local lawyers in rural areas to assist people negotiating the country’s bureaucracy.